 Changes made to POs after acceptance without proper documentation create confusion about what was actually agreed upon.
 This happens when individuals bypass formal change order processes to expedite urgent needs.

-Solution: Establish formal change order procedures that require mutual agreement for any PO modifications.
+Solution: Establish formal change order procedure that require mutual agreement for any PO modifications.
 Use procurement software that tracks all changes with timestamps and user identification.
 Train employees on the importance of following proper modification protocols.

 4. Lost or mismanaged purchase orders